 Today we are going to talk about exercises for bedridden elderly.
-If you or your loved one is bedridden due to injury or disability, it’s important to exercise because prolonged bed rest is detrimental to your health at old age.
+If you or your loved one is bedridden due to injury or disability, it’s important to try to exercise because prolonged bed rest is detrimental to your health in old age.

-The other important factor is to exercises to the best of your ability while in bed.
+The other important factor is to exercise to the best of your ability while in bed.
 There are many conditions that can prevent this completely but they are rare.
-If you are bedridden because of hip fracture for example, it’s still possible to exercise most of your body with few simple daily exercises.
+If you are bedridden because of a hip fracture, for example, it’s still possible to exercise most of your body with a few simple daily exercises.

 It doesn’t take much to keep your strength from diminishing, it’s the complete rest that is the most dangerous.

 Exercises that bedridden elderly can perform are called bed exercises.
-Like the name suggests, they are exercises you can perform while lying in the bed.
-Depending on restrictions of your physical health you can exercise most muscles of your body.
+As the name suggests, they are exercises you can perform while lying in the bed.
+Depending on the restrictions of your physical health you can exercise most muscles of your body.